1inch/limit-order-protocol/description.md

     > **Note**: Orders are cancelled using different invalidators depending on the maker traits flags `ALLOW_MULTIPLE_FILLS` and `NO_PARTIAL_FILL`.
 Passing wrong traits may result in the call having no effect, and the order will not be cancelled.
     >

+    If partial or multiple fills are not allowed then the protocol uses `BitInvalidator` for cancelling an order, and `RemainingInvalidator` otherwise.
-    The fill attempts will be reverted with a `BitInvalidatedOrder` error if an order doesn't allow either partial or multiple fills, or with an `InvalidatedOrder` error otherwise.
+    The cancelled order fill attempts will be reverted with a `BitInvalidatedOrder` error if an order uses `BitInvalidator`, or with an `InvalidatedOrder` error otherwise.

 - **Cancel by nonce:** the order is cancelled by changing the order nonce.
 This method can be used for mass order cancellation.
 Each order can have a series and nonces specified.
 They are defined as:
     - **series** - specifies the application that issued the order